EvernodeXRPL/evernode-sdk/evernode/reference-anchor-nodes.md

-Creating Anchor Nodes.
+## Creating Anchor Nodes.

-Once you deploy a contract to Evernode instance cluster you do not have any access to the data of the smart contract.
+Once you deploy a contract to Evernode instance cluster, you do not have access to the data of the smart contract.
 Hence, if you face to a data recovery requirement there may be a hassle.
-Hence, Evernode recommend you use anchor nodes when deploying smart contracts.
+Hence, Evernode foundation recommend you to use anchor nodes when deploying smart contracts.

-Mainly there are two methods that you can adhere to when creating an anchor node for your cluster.
+Mainly there are two methods that you can adhere when creating an anchor node for your cluster.

 ### First Method : Create the anchor node when starting to create cluster.